Northern Pacific Plans Bizarre Ontario To Las Vegas Flight

 Bottom line

-Northern Pacific Airways has announced that it will fly once weekly between Ontario and Las Vegas as of June 2023.
+Northern Pacific Airways has reached an exciting milestone, as the airline has received approval from the FAA, and can now launch passenger flights.
+Shortly the airline plans to start once weekly flights between Ontario and Las Vegas.
 That’s a far cry from the carrier’s planned service to Asia.
 Or the carrier’s planned hub in Saipan.
 Or the carrier’s planned US to Mexico flights.

-What do you make of this Northern Pacific Airways update?
+What do you make of Northern Pacific Airways launching service?

 The comments on this page have not been provided, reviewed, approved or otherwise endorsed by any advertiser, and it is not an advertiser's responsibility to ensure posts and/or questions are answered.